In coronation, King Charles carries on a medieval tradition

 Officials are expecting to see a tourism boost and there is no shortage of coronation-themed events and commemorative products that could ring up additional sales taxes.

 Fans looking to remember the historic event can find everything from fine china to souvenir coins or even cardboard masks of Charles and Camilla.
-Coronation themed beers, biscuits and chocolates are likely to be quickly forgotten.
+Coronation themed biscuits, chocolates and beers are likely to be quickly forgotten.

 Danica Kirka contributed to this report.